Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/cg_postregister.md

 ---
-title: "Post- registration operations"
+title: "Post-registration operations"
-linkTitle: "Post- registration operations "
+linkTitle: "Post-registration operations "
 weight: 190
---- In addition to registration, there are other types of recurring exchanges that occur between {{< TransferCFT/axwayvariablesComponentShortName  >}} and {{< TransferCFT/PrimaryCGorUM  >}} or {{< TransferCFT/suitevariablesFlowManager  >}}.
+---In addition to registration, there are other types of recurring exchanges that occur between {{< TransferCFT/axwayvariablesComponentShortName  >}} and {{< TransferCFT/PrimaryCGorUM  >}} or {{< TransferCFT/suitevariablesFlowManager  >}}.

 - Configuration and flow deployment
 - SSL certificate renewal